 Highland-based industry watcher Stuart Young, who has closely monitored the data for some years, argued that the interpretation did not tell the full story.

 For example, he said, on May 18 Scotland imported electricity for 20 hours and 40 minutes.

 “This all begs the question,” he said, “that if the Scotland-England interconnector is not being used to capacity, why are windfarms constrained off so often?”

-Renewable energy sources are a lucrative boondoggle.
-Aside from the fact that neither solar nor wind are unreliable sources of energy and using them results in higher utility bills than fossil fuels, renewable energy companies still get subsidies even if they do not produce electricity for ratepayers.
+Renewable energy sources are lucrative boondoggles.
+Aside from the fact that neither solar nor wind are reliable sources of energy and using them results in higher utility bills than fossil fuels, renewable energy companies still get subsidies even if they do not produce electricity for ratepayers.